5jt/dyalog-cookbook/manuscript/14_Services.md

 :EndNamespace
 ~~~

 We now discuss the functions we are going to add one after the other.
 Note that the `Initial` function is particularly important in this scenario: we need to copy over all the stuff we need, code as well as input files, make adjustments, and install the Service.
 This could all be done in a single function but it would be lengthy and difficult to read.
 To avoid this we split the function into obvious units.
 By naming those functions carefully we should get away without adding any comments because the code explains itself.
-Or so we hope.
 Here we go:

 ~~~
 ∇ r←Initial;rc;ini;row;bat;more